YuanpengHou/MoneyDiary/README.md

 The Spring Web MVC framework provides Model-View-Controller (MVC) architecture and ready components that can be used to develop flexible and loosely coupled web applications.
 The MVC pattern results in separating the different aspects of the application (input logic, business logic, and UI logic), while providing a loose coupling between these elements.

-- The Model encapsulates the application data and in general they will consist of POJO.
+- The **Model** encapsulates the application data and in general they will consist of POJO.

-- The View is responsible for rendering the model data and in general it generates HTML output that the client's browser can interpret.
+- The **View** is responsible for rendering the model data and in general it generates HTML output that the client's browser can interpret.

-- The Controller is responsible for processing user requests and building an appropriate model and passes it to the view for rendering.
+- The **Controller** is responsible for processing user requests and building an appropriate model and passes it to the view for rendering.

 <img src="expense-tracker-frontend/src/assets/image.png" width="600"/>

 Spring Web model-view-controller (MVC) framework is designed around a DispatcherServlet that handles all the HTTP requests and ***responses***.

-- DispatcherServlet: The front controller, is the core of the entire SpringMVC, which is responsible for coordinating the work of various components.
+- **DispatcherServlet**: The front controller, is the core of the entire SpringMVC, which is responsible for coordinating the work of various components.
 It is responsible for receiving HTTP requests and entrusting them to components such as HandlerMapping, HandlerAdapter, and ViewResolver for processing.
-- Handler (Controller): completes specific business logic, equivalent to Servlet or Action.
+- **Handler (Controller)**: completes specific business logic, equivalent to Servlet or Action.
-- HandlerMapping: Responsible for mapping requests to the corresponding Handler (Controller).
+- **HandlerMapping**: Responsible for mapping requests to the corresponding Handler (Controller).
-- HandlerInterceptor: is an interface.
+- **HandlerInterceptor**: is an interface.
 If you need to complete some interception processing, you can implement this interface.
-- HandlerExecutionChain: HandlerExecutionChain includes two parts: Handler and HandlerInterceptor (the system will have a default HandlerInterceptor, if you need to set up additional interception, you can add an interceptor).
+- **HandlerExecutionChain**: HandlerExecutionChain includes two parts: Handler and HandlerInterceptor (the system will have a default HandlerInterceptor, if you need to set up additional interception, you can add an interceptor).
-- HandlerAdapter: Responsible for calling Handler (Controller) methods and encapsulating the processing results, passing them to DispatcherServlet.
+- **HandlerAdapter**: Responsible for calling Handler (Controller) methods and encapsulating the processing results, passing them to DispatcherServlet.
-- ModelAndView: Model data and view information, and it will be returned to DispatcherServlet as the processing result of Handler.
+- **ModelAndView**: Model data and view information, and it will be returned to DispatcherServlet as the processing result of Handler.
+- **HandlerExceptionResolver**: Any Spring bean declared in the DispatcherServlet's application context that implements HandlerExceptionResolver interface will be used to intercept and process any exception raised in the MVC system and not handled by a Controller.
+The handler refers to the controller that generated the exception (remember that @Controller instances are only one type of handler supported by Spring MVC).
+Behind the scenes, MVC creates three such resolvers by default: 1.
+ExceptionHandlerExceptionResolver matches uncaught exceptions against suitable @ExceptionHandler methods on both the handler (controller) and on any controller-advices.
+2. ResponseStatusExceptionResolver looks for uncaught exceptions annotated by @ResponseStatus.
+3. DefaultHandlerExceptionResolver converts standard Spring exceptions and converts them to HTTP Status Codes.
-- ViewResolver: View resolver, responsible for parsing out the corresponding View based on the view name, and finally responding to the client with the rendering result.
+- **ViewResolver**: View resolver, responsible for parsing out the corresponding View based on the view name, and finally responding to the client with the rendering result.

 Following is the sequence of events corresponding to an incoming HTTP request to DispatcherServlet −